General Application Process

 How many graduate students are in CDM?
 Are there many female or international students?

-- We currently have nearly 2500 graduate students and are expecting to enroll over 450 new graduate students for fall 2021.
+- We currently have nearly 5,600 students of which 2,000 are graduate students and we enrolled more that 560 new graduate students in fall 2022.

 What are the career outcomes for graduates of CDM programs?

 - You can see College and program-specific career outcomes on the